 The table shows the factory settings for the control horns and servo arms.
 Fly the aircraft at the factory settings before making changes.

 After flying, you may choose to adjust the linkage positions for the desired control response.
-See the table to the below
+See table below: